What Engine Oil Do I Put My Diesel Engine

 Engine Oils are formulated for specific operating conditions.
-The base oils and additives typically used in engine, as well as transmission or hydraulic oils are blended to provide the desired lubricant performance in very different environments.
+The base oils and additives typically used in an engine, as well as transmission or hydraulic oils, are blended to provide the desired lubricant performance in very different environments.
 Using the correct oil for your engine will give you significant benefits such as smoother running, longer engine life and better return on your investment.

 The function of engine oil is to protect your engine against wear by reducing the friction between moving parts.
-Other functions including cooling lubricated surfaces, protecting against corrosion and rust, preventing the formation of deposits, removing contaminates and neutralising acidic degradation.
+Other functions including cooling lubricated surfaces, protecting against corrosion and rust, preventing the formation of deposits, removing contaminates and neutralizing acidic degradation.
 It also has to provide lubrication over a wide range of temperatures.

-Engine oils are a blend of two components – base oils and additives..
+Engine oils are a blend of two components – base oils and additives.

 The choice of base oil can be mineral, semi-synthetic or synthetic.